garethtdavies/docker-masterclass/README.md

 you can quickly see which directive is being run by the step that's being carried out.
-In this case, the Docker daemon pulls the base image required (and during this you can see each individual image layer that makes up the base image being pulled), before copying the files into the image, carrying out the NPM install and then setting the command to run on container instantiation.
+In this case, the Docker daemon pulls the base image required (and during this you can see each individual image layer that makes up the base image being pulled), before copying the files into the image, carrying out the npm install and then setting the command to run on container instantiation.

 Another really important point to note here is that when a Dockerfile is